09:00 Registration (with Coffee & Tea)

 Judith Scholing (Nijmegen) The role of low-grade inflammation in effort-based food decision making in obesity - an fMRI study (15')

-Wenjie Du (Utrecht) Stress attenuates the excitability of striatohypothalamic pathways: potential consequences for Binge Eating (15')
+Wenjie Du (Utrecht) Stress attenuates the excitability of striatohypothalamic pathways: potential consequences for binge eating (15')

 Marene Hardonk (Amsterdam) Exercise training and stress resilience: should we look beyond the nucleus accumbens?
 (15')